arosbio/cpsign_docs/docs/source/sections/publish_models.md

 # Publish models

 QSAR models built using CPSign can be published as web servers that can be interacted with using REST, and which are automatically documented using [OpenAPI](https://www.openapis.org/) specifications.
 The software required for this is located in a separate repository: [CPSign predict services](https://github.com/arosbio/cpsign_predict_services) which also contain more information.
+To publish and work with out prebuilt servers you need to use [Docker](https://www.docker.com/), e.g. by installing [Docker desktop](https://www.docker.com/products/docker-desktop/) on your machine.
 Here we first go through the basics of how these work and then detail the steps required to publish models at [SciLifeLab Serve](https://serve.scilifelab.se/).

 ```{contents} Table of Contents
 :depth: 2